brampat/security/defense/secure-coding/ssdlc/secure_test.md

 * Initiating pentest is also easy: phone us, we'll do it for you
   * Running quality pentests that cover both low fruit and advanced attacks is expensive

+#### Conclusion
 * Low effort
 * High control
-* High cost: expensive to catch all
+* High cost (but most effective if low hanging fruit is already fixed)
 * Low exposure

 ### Internal testing

-Have developers test their own software
+Have developers test their own software using:
 * Security Unit-tests
 * Dynamic Analysis
 * DAST
   * OWASP ZAP

-* Internal is all about maturity of SSDLC
+Internal testing is all about maturity of SSDLC:
 * Start with awareness training for devs
 * Learn them how to [Hack yourself first](https://www.pluralsight.com/courses/hack-yourself-first)
 * That should fix low hanging fruit.
 * Have experienced pentesters test for advanced issues
 * Having automated security (unit-) tests is very helpful

+#### Conclusion
-* Low effort
+* High effort
 * High control
-* High cost: expensive to catch all
+* Low to medium cost
 * Low exposure

 ## Comparison